This post may contain affiliate links, meaning I make a commission if you purchase through my links, at no extra cost to you. Disclosure here.

 And in case you have at least one child who loves marble run games, consider yourself warned: this magnetic wall with pipes and balls will be heaven!
 There are lots of pipes, and it’s a team effort to create the greatest, the longest, the coolest gravity ball run!
 We spent here a lot of time… a lot!

 Team effort is also needed to build a strong structure like a bridge.
-And in the same zone, you can find the Air Cannon so kids can understand through a hands-on activity why they make their lips narrower when they blow their birthday candles.
+And in the same zone, you can find the Air Cannon so kids can understand through a hands-on activity why they make their lips narrower when they blow out their birthday candles.

 While in the Forces zone, you will hear loud noises from the Electricity zone.
 That’s because there are shows which are announced on a blackboard.
 And yes, this is the next themed zone we explored at WonderLab.